infobip/mobile-messaging-sdk-ios/README.md

 	// Objective-C
 	@import MobileMessaging;
 	```
-2. Start MobileMessaging service using your Application Code as a parameter:
+2. Start MobileMessaging service using your Infobip Application Code, obtained in step 2, as a parameter:

 	```swift
 	// Swift